morukele/paystack-rs/README.md

 ## Usage

-Initalizing an instance of the Paystack client and creating a transaction.
+Initializing an instance of the Paystack client and creating a transaction.

 ```rust
     use std::env;